YasserAlburaidi/YasserAlburaidi/README.md

 ### Hi there 👋

+I work on computer networks and my goal is cybersecurity, and now I am looking to secure a challenging role and I believe that my skills, along with my knowledge and experience, will make me an asset to what I want.

 - 🔭 I’m currently working on ...
 Computer Networking
 - 🌱 I’m currently learning ...
 Networking Management